 I shook my head, feeling grown up.
 I was not afraid.
 But I would later wish I could erase the mental picture of that dead body.
 At night, I kept seeing its lifeless head and the red holes in it.
 It was waiting for me in every darkened room with its eyes open.

 The wars stopped as suddenly as they began.
 I heard Ogechi and Jane from Milla Lodge whispering about the truce.
 The feuding cults had settled their quarrel and agreed to stop fighting.
 Slowly life returned to our street, and we went in for the day at our usual time.
 But the terror didn't exactly end with the wars.
 Rapists and robbers from the different cults continued to harass and terrify other uninitiated students until a new war began.
-One day Jane informed us that a girl was raped in her hostel.
+One day Jane informed us a girl was raped in her hostel.

 "This Milla Lodge here?"
 Ogechi exclaimed.